Proofs of Proof-of-Stake with Sublinear Complexity: The Superlight Client

 \myparagraph{Tournament.} When there are multiple provers, the verifier interacts with them sequentially in pairs, in a tournament fashion.
-It begins by choosing two provers $P_1$ and $P_2$ with different state commitments from the set $\mathcal{P}$ (Algorithm~\ref{alg.tournament}, line~\ref{line:sample}).
-The verifier then \emph{pits one against the other}, by facilitating a bisection game between $P_1$ and $P_2$, and decides which of the two provers loses (Algorithm~\ref{alg.tournament}, line~\ref{line:game}).
+It begins by choosing two provers $P_1$ and $P_2$ with different state commitments from the set $\mathcal{P}$ (Alg.~\ref{alg.tournament}, l.~\ref{line:sample}).
+The verifier then \emph{pits one against the other}, by facilitating a bisection game between $P_1$ and $P_2$, and decides which of the two provers loses (Alg.~\ref{alg.tournament}, l.~\ref{line:game}).
 (There can be at most one winner at any bisection game).
 He then eliminates the loser from the tournament, and chooses a new prover with a different state commitment than the winner's commitment from the set $\mathcal{P}$ to compete against the winner.
 In the event that both provers lose, the verifier eliminates both provers, and continues the tournament with the remaining ones by sampling two new provers with different state commitments.
 This process continues until all provers left have the same state commitment.
 This commitment is adopted as the correct one.
-A tournament started with $q$ provers terminates after $O(q)$ bisection games, since at least one prover is eliminated at the end of each game.
-In Appendix~\ref{sec.proofs}, we prove the security of the tournament by showing that an honest prover never loses the bisection game and an adversarial prover loses against an honest one.
+A tournament started with $q$ provers terminates after $O(q)$ bisection games, since at least one prover is eliminated at the end of each game. \ifshort In the full version of the paper~\cite{popos-eprint}, \else In App.~\ref{sec.proofs}, \fi we prove the security of the tournament by showing that an honest prover never loses the bisection game and an adversarial prover loses against an honest one.

 \myparagraph{Past and future.} Now that the verifier obtained the state commitment signed for the most recent epoch, and confirmed its veracity, the task that remains is to discern facts about the system's state and its history.
 To perform queries about the current state, such as determining how much balance one owns, the verifier simply asks for Merkle inclusion proofs into the proven state commitment.